Explore Our Treatments

-Hundreds of clinical studies on the benefits of acupuncture show that it successfully treats conditions ranging from musculoskeletal problems (back pain, neck pain, and others) to nausea, migraine headache, anxiety, depression, digestive disorders, insomnia, and infertility.
+Hundreds of clinical studies on the benefits of acupuncture show that it successfully treats conditions ranging from musculoskeletal problems (back pain, neck pain, and others) to nausea, allergies, migraine headache, anxiety, depression, digestive disorders, insomnia, and infertility.
 Click here to view the full list.

 Traditional Chinese Medicine

 Nature has been man’s herbal laboratory for thousands of years.
 Treatment for anything from common ailments to complex diseases can be remedied with herbs.
 Based on diagnostics and the theory of Chinese Medicine, specific formulas are tailored for each person’s unique conditions and presenting symptoms by our experienced practitioners.

 Gua Sha is a scraping technique used in Chinese Medicine to facilitate blood flow and encourage the body’s natural healing process.
 Patients can feel immediate relief from pain, stiffness, fever, chills, coughing, wheezing or even the common flu symptoms.

 Acupuncture Plus provides the treatment of moxibustion, which consists of burning dried mugwort or charcoal, to warm meridians and increase the body's qi and blood flow for the maintenance of general health and wellbeing.
 It can aid in fertility, relieve muscle tension, menstrual discomfort as well as several digestive issues.